 I place my right hand on top of hers and squeeze it softly.

-“She would have gotten along wonderfully with you, I’m sure,” I say, but I stop myself from talking further, because I feel that my voice is about to break.
+“She would have gotten along wonderfully with you, I’m sure,” I say, but I stop myself from talking further, because I fear that my voice is about to break.

 Alazne chuckles sadly.

-“I suspect she would have wanted to date me as well.
+“I suspect she would have wanted to date me.
 Misery loves company and all that.”